Revatio (Sildenafil (As Citrate))

 Seek immediate medical attention if you experience:

-- Loss of eyesight in one or both eyes
+• sudden vision problems or loss of vision in one or both eyes

 Important Warnings